charcoalyy/your-corner/README.md

 # your-corner
-NOTE: IN-PROGRESS

-a highly customizable website for you to vent, write blogs, take notes, write reminders, and more, to your heart's desire
+a customizable website for you to vent, write blogs, take notes, write reminders, and more, to your heart's desire